siyiovo/pcl_registration_visualizer/README.md

 `/no_priori_pcd`

-do not use priori pcd file in folder `pcd/`, and generate a random pointcloud. default: ` true`
+do not use priori pcd file in folder `pcd/`, and generate a random pointcloud. default: `true`

 `/keypoint_mode`

-if the number of points > 30000, it will getKeypoint and visualize. default: `false`
+if the number of points > `30000`, it will getKeypoint and visualize. default: `false`

-`/max_iter_time `
+`/max_iter_time`

-maximum iteration time, which also the time you press `n`. default: ` 20`
+maximum iteration time, which also the time you press `n`. default: `20`

-`/getKeypoint/neighbor_num `
+`/getKeypoint/neighbor_num`

-the number of nearest points. default: `10 `
+the number of nearest points. default: `10`

 `/getKeypoint/curvature_threshold`

-the threshold of curvature, here we get points that high curvature, which aslo the corner point. default: `0.10 `
+the threshold of curvature, here we get points that high curvature, which aslo the corner point. default: `0.10`

 `/hasConverged/min_singular_threshold`